-‘To my Inconstant Mistress’ by Thomas Carew is a three stanza poem which is made out of sets of five lines, or quintains.
+‘To my Inconstant Mistress’ by Thomas Carew is a three-stanza poem that is made out of sets of five lines, or quintains.
 Carew has chosen to structure this piece with a consistent rhyming pattern of ababb, alternating stanza by stanza as the poet saw fit.
 There is also a clear metrical pattern at play in the verses.
 The piece is written in iambic tetrameter.
 This means that the lines are made up of four sets of two beats.
 Each of these beats is composed of one unstressed and one stressed syllable.

-It is important to note before reading this piece that Carew has chosen to write in second person.
+It is important to note before reading this piece that Carew has chosen to write in the second person.
 This means that the reader of the poem takes on the role of the “inconstant mistress.”
-It is this repositioning which gives greater force to the speaker’s strong, and sometimes harsh, words.
+It is this repositioning that gives greater force to the speaker’s strong, and sometimes harsh, words.

 Summary of To my Inconstant Mistress

-The poem begins with the speaker stating that his ex-lover, who left him, or chose to cheat on him, will soon come to regret that choice.
+The poem begins with the speaker stating that his ex-lover, who left him or chose to cheat on him, will soon come to regret that choice.
 He explains that fate, which knows he on his side, is going to reward him in the future.
 Her “inconstancy” will prove to be a “curse.”

-In the next section the speaker goes on to describe what his life is going to be like.
+In the next section, the speaker goes on to describe what his life is going to be like.
 It is clear in these lines that he is seeking to make his ex-lover jealous of his hopeful future.
 Sometime soon he will meet another, one who is more beautiful than she ever was.
 This new lover will fix his broken and degraded soul, of which the “mistress” was the cause.
 While the speaker tries to make it seem as if he is over this “mistress,” his words and in the way in which they are put together, show that he is still very hurt.

 Analysis of To my Inconstant Mistress